 During the day, I have phone calls and video calls scheduled with my coaching clients, depending on their schedule and in which time zone they are.
 I never work with more than 4 or 5 coaching clients at once to make sure I can give each of them the individual attention they deserve.
-Besides giving nutritional advice I make sure that my client remain in the right mind-set to reach their goals: our brain is our best ally when it comes to losing weight and change a lifestyle sustainably.
+Besides giving nutritional advice I make sure that my client remain in the right mind-set to reach their goals: our brain is our best ally when it comes to losing weight and make sustainable lifestyle changes.
 Eating the right foods is crucial but our thoughts are equally important.

 After each call, I summarise our conversation in an email and send it together with some additional materials over to my coaching clients so we can both keep a record of our work together.
 My clients appreciate the regular catch ups, sometimes looking back at the week with a fresh pair of eyes opens a new perspective and planning the week ahead gives them the feeling of being prepared.
 They like the accountability and that I’m always available if there’s a question they’d like to discuss.

 I always have a big bottle of water on my desk which I aim to refill around lunch time.
 In winter I prefer herbal tea over water, last year’s favourite was blueberry and apple!

 Between the calls and during the day I write social media updates.
 I try to schedule my posts for when my clients are online but I always post ad hoc if I come across something interesting or helpful.

 I love nuts and seeds.They fill me up nicely and work wonders for my skin